Tya Language Specification

 and dictionary keys use snake_case.
 Constants use SCREAMING_SNAKE_CASE.

 Classes and interfaces use PascalCase.
+Callable names may add exactly one

 Single-file imports use the source filename without .tya as the import path